Action Point 1 - Strategy to support capacity building

 Regional Centres of Regulatory Excellence (RCOE)

-A survey was conducted to identify potential regional centers of regulatory excellence (RCOEs), which was identified as a core component for this strategy.
+A survey was conducted in 2023-2024 to identify potential regional centers of regulatory excellence (RCOEs), which was identified as a core component for this strategy.
 An RCOE could be either an NRA or and academic institutions.

 Highlights: